• Skip to primary navigation

 Note on cherries: I used fresh sweet cherries for my pie.
 If you're using tart cherries, you'll likely want to increase the sugar.
 For best results, use fresh cherries.
 If you choose to use frozen cherries, thaw and drain them well before using.
 The pie will still be delicious, but using frozen cherries tends to make the pie too juicy and will get soggy quickly.

-Note on cocoa: I used half regular cocoa and half dark cocoa for additional chocolate flavor and darker color.
+Note on cocoa: I used half regular unsweetened cocoa powder and half dark cocoa powder for deeper chocolate flavor and darker color.
+You can use whatever you prefer or have on-hand.

-Note on pitting cherries: I used a cherry pitter (like this one here) to pit the cherries.
+Note on pitting cherries: I used a cherry pitter to pit the cherries.
 We're talking 150+ cherries here, so a pitter might not be necessary, but I probably wouldn't make this pie if I didn't have one!
 It's also great to use on olives!

 Note on chocolate: Chocolate chips contain a stabilizer that helps them to keep their shape.
 I wanted to ensure that the chocolate got melty and incorporated in with the cherries a bit, so I chose to use a chopped chocolate bar rather than chocolate chips.

 Note on tapioca starch: Also known as tapioca flour, this ingredient thickens the filling so you don't end up with a watery mess.
-In a pinch you can substitute ⅓ cup cornstarch, but I've found that it doesn't work as well.
-If you can't find tapioca starch in your local grocery store, you can find it here.
+In a pinch you can substitute ⅓ cup cornstarch, but I've found that it doesn't work quite as well.

 Note on vanilla bean paste: You know me, it's in everything!
 Delicious and more economical than whole vanilla beans, this ingredient is my go-to for an extra punch of flavor.
 You can find it online here.
 If you prefer to substitute, you can use an equal measure of vanilla extract.

 Note on chocolate extract: I highly recommend this (sometimes overlooked) extract!
 It lends amazing depth of flavor to chocolate baked goods!
-If you can't find it in your local grocery store, you can find some here.
 Even better, make yourself some Homemade Chocolate Extract for next time!

 Nutrition information is provided as a courtesy and is only an estimate.